 Starting "Big" School

-Most children have attended a wide range of pre-schools within our local community, but predominantlyOgwellPre-school, with which we have close contacts.
-Our main emphasis is, therefore, upon building links with the family.
+Most children have attended a wide range of pre-schools within our local community.
+Our first priority is, therefore, building links with the family and helping the children to settle and make friends.

 We aim to achieve this by:

-- Organising ‘Open Events’ towards the end of the Autumn Term for parents to visit the school and discuss issues with our Headteacher and Foundation Stage Co-ordinator, prior to registering their children at County for starting school in the following September.
+- Organising ‘Open Events’ towards the end of the Autumn Term for parents to visit the school and talk with our Headteacher, prior to registering their children at County for starting school in the following September.

 - Encouraging parents to bring pre-schoolers to school events – sports day, fairs, productions etc.